 Sunnyvale’s Faultline Brewing Company Doppel Bock and Brown Ale.

-Sunnyvale’s Rabbit’s Food Meadery owner Mike Faul and his Red Branch Hard Raspberry Cider and Hard Black Cherry.
+Sunnyvale’s Rabbit’s Food Meadery owner Mike Faul (in the black tee) and his Red Branch Hard Raspberry Cider and Hard Black Cherry.

 San Jose’s Hermitage Brewing Company brewmaster Peter Licht.